-There were one or two other major events on that Saturday - a wedding in Windsor, a football match at Wembley - but for those gathered in Newport that evening, there was music... and stories... and laughter... and even a tear or two... and did I mention music?
+That Saturday there were one or two other major events - a wedding in Windsor, a football match at Wembley - but for those gathered in Newport that evening, there was music... and stories... and laughter... and even a tear or two... and did I mention music?

 I've been to concerts where there is nothing but the music, and listening to Lee sing all evening would certainly be no hardship, but the style he has claimed as his own from his very first solo tour back in 2010 gives so much more than just a selection of wonderful songs, beautifully sung.
-As he chats between songs, he gives something of himself - of the reasons he connects to the songs he's chosen, the memories they invoke, the emotions they embody - and in singing them gives still more because we hear them through that filter of memory and emotion.
-It matters not if you've heard the song and its story before (the stories are rarely exactly the same anyway) - your own mood and the mood of the room give each performance its own resonance.
+He gives something of himself - of the reasons he connects to the songs he has chosen, the memories they invoke, the emotions they embody - and in singing them gives still more because we hear them through that filter of memory and emotion.
+It matters not if you've heard the song and its story before (the stories are rarely exactly the same anyway) - your own mood and the mood of the room give each performance their own resonance.

 Before I continue, my thanks to Lee and Stephen for sharing some of the photos featured here on Twitter and Instagram... all others are my own (click on any to view the full Gallery).

 I'm going to keep this report fairly brief (well, that's the intention anyway!) because it's already a week late and if I don't, it'll be time for the June concerts before it's done.
 So... the band for both shows, welcomed to the stage one-by-one after Lee's first song of the night on which he is accompanied only by his musical director Adam Dennis on keyboards, were the usual brilliant line-up of Richie Blake on bass guitar, John Pearce on violin, Tommy Emmerton on lead and acoustic guitar and Ian Whitehead on drums.
 You'll find full setlists from both evenings here while from Newport... my sharpest memories are of: